c42f/c42f.github.io/content/blog/4-windows-development-vm.md

   network drive or windows
   [won't remember your credentials](https://superuser.com/questions/309570/windows-refuses-to-remember-network-share-credentials) across a reboot.
-* The administrator account won't be able to see the mapped drive unless you set a new registry key `HKEY_LOCAL_MACHINE/SOFTWARE/Microsoft/Windows/CurrentVersion/Policies/System/EnableLinkedConnections` DWORD to `1`.
+* The administrator account may not be able to see the mapped drive unless you set a new registry key `HKEY_LOCAL_MACHINE/SOFTWARE/Microsoft/Windows/CurrentVersion/Policies/System/EnableLinkedConnections` DWORD to `1`.
 See [here](http://www.winability.com/how-to-make-elevated-programs-recognize-network-drives/) for additional detail.

-## Appendix — Other setup which I may revisit eventually
+## Appendix — Useful notes about things which didn't work

 Here's a few notes on things which didn't work out but which seemed worth recording.